Reviewed By: Scott R. Wehrly, MD

 Your doctor will perform an ultrasound to measure the size and shape of your eye to determine what type of artificial lens implant you’ll need.
 There are a variety of IOLs available to help meet your vision needs.

-Your doctor will discuss the benefits of each lens and recommend the right IOL for you and your eyes.
-Our goal is to provide you with clear, comfortable vision.
+Your doctor will discuss the benefits of each lens and recommend the right IOL for you and your eyes, including whether reading glasses for cataracts might be necessary.
+Our goal is to provide you with a clear, comfortable vision.

 During the Procedure